v1j4y/life/README.md

 GITIFY LIFE
 ===========

-PSA: This repository is strictly personal, any trespassing is strictly prohibited.\n
+PSA: This repository is strictly personal, any trespassing is strictly prohibited.

 Trespassers will be prosecuted.